Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Anti-Symmetric Deep Graph Network

 where $\mathbf{V}$ is the weight matrix, $\hat{d}_j$ and $\hat{d}_u$ are, respectively, the degrees of nodes $j$ and $u$.

-Finally, despite we designed A-DGN with weight sharing in mind (for ease of presentation), a more general version of the framework, with layer-dependent weights $\mathbf{W}^\ell-(\mathbf{W}^\ell)^T$, is possible\footnote{ The dynamical properties discussed in this section are in fact still true even in the case of time varying $\mathbf{W}_t$ in Equation~\ref{eq:simple_ode_dgn}, provided that $\max_{i=1,...,d} Re(\lambda_i(\mathbf{J}(t))) \leq 0$ and $\mathbf{J}(t)$ change sufficiently slow over time (see \citep{stabilityODE, StableArchitecture}).}.
+Finally, although we designed A-DGN with weight sharing in mind (for ease of presentation), a more general version of the framework, with layer-dependent weights $\mathbf{W}^\ell-(\mathbf{W}^\ell)^T$, is possible\footnote{ The dynamical properties discussed in this section are in fact still true even in the case of time varying $\mathbf{W}_t$ in Equation~\ref{eq:simple_ode_dgn}, provided that $\max_{i=1,...,d} Re(\lambda_i(\mathbf{J}(t))) \leq 0$ and $\mathbf{J}(t)$ changes sufficiently slow over time (see \citep{stabilityODE, StableArchitecture}).}.